Skip to main content

 This webinar was originally posted on the Michigan Virtual Learning Research Institute website.

 The Accessible Classroom is a video series exploring web accessibility for K-12 education.
 We’ll dive into concepts and tools that can help schools ensure access to digital learning spaces for all students.
-In this first video, Jeff takes takes a look at the Rehabilitation Act of 1973 and the Web Content Accessibility Guidelines (WCAG) from the perspective of schools.
+In this first video, Jeff takes a look at the Rehabilitation Act of 1973 and the Web Content Accessibility Guidelines (WCAG) from the perspective of schools.

 Resources from this episode: